Tracee Metcalfe

 Tracee Lee Metcalfe is a mountaineer, backcountry skier and internal medicine physician from Vail, Colorado.
 Metcalfe received her M.D. from University of Colorado Denver's School of Medicine.
 She first started climbing eight-thousanders in 2015.
-Metcalfe is the first American woman to climb all 14 of the world's highest mountains over 8,000 meters.
+Metcalfe is the first American woman to climb all 14 of the world's eight-thousanders.

 Background

 Metcalfe grew up in Los Angeles, and first began climbing as a teenager.
 She began mountaineering with earnest after moving to Colorado in 1992, where she would go on to attend Colorado College.
 She graduated from medical school at the University of Colorado School of Medicine in 2003.
 She completed her medical residency in internal medicine in Seattle, and then moved back to Colorado to work at Vail Health Hospital.

 In 2012, Metcalfe climbed Denali while volunteering with the National Park Service as a climbing ranger and expedition doctor.
 The experience encouraged her to look into working as a doctor for climbing expeditions.
 She would spend two years working with the National Park Service as a climbing ranger.
 The next year, Metcalfe began working with Russell Brice's Himalayan Experience as an expedition medic.
 She has continued to spend each climbing season working as a high-altitude expedition doctor, and established best practices in the field for other medics.